is having to choose between

 Derian pressed a hand against the elevator frame to keep it from

 closing while he struggled to check his growing irritation.
-“Eena, I’m sure the last five days on
+“Eena, I’m sure the

-Hrenngen must be fresh in your mind.
+last five days on Hrenngen must be fresh in your mind.
+The lashing you took?
 The

-working the mines?
-The lack of food and
+exhaustion from working the mines?
+The lack of food and water?
+Jinatta told me

-dehydrated.
-And whatever else you
+you were severely dehydrated.
+And whatever else you endured at Gemdorin’s

-endured at Gemdorin’s hands, which I’m sure I don’t care to know about…..all of
+hands, which I’m sure I don’t care to know about… all those things you can

-for.
-He betrayed his queen and will be
+thank Rhoen for.
+He betrayed his

-tried for crimes against Harrowbeth.
-He
+queen and will be tried for crimes against Harrowbeth.
+He is a traitor, Eena.”

 “And he is a hero.”

-at the doorframe.
+“What?”
+Derian’s hand gripped tighter at the doorframe.
 He couldn’t believe

 what he was hearing.

 Eena argued her claim.
-“Rhoen
+“Rhoen assisted in my escape from that military

-assisted in my escape from that secret military facility back on Earth.
-He’s the one who tackled Dr. Braxton when the
+facility back on Earth.
+He’s the one who tackled Dr. Braxton when the creep was

-creep was shooting at me.
-I could’ve
+shooting at me.
+I could’ve been killed then

-force field.
-He rescued me!
-You all have him to thank for my presence
+rescued me!
+You all have him to thank for my presence here in the first place!”

 “So he saved you from Earth only to turn around and hand you over to